Fringing reef

 A fringing reef is one of the three main types of coral reef.
 It is distinguished from the other main types, barrier reefs and atolls, in that it has either an entirely shallow backreef zone (lagoon) or none at all.
 If a fringing reef grows directly from the shoreline, then the reef flat extends to the beach and there is no backreef.
-In other cases (e.g., most of the Bahamas), fringing reefs may grow hundreds of yards from shore and contain extensive backreef areas within which it contains food and water, examples are Philippines, Indonesia, Timor-Leste, the western coast of Australia, the Caribbean, East Africa, and Red Sea.
+In other cases (e.g., most of the Bahamas), fringing reefs may grow hundreds of yards from shore and contain extensive backreef areas within which it contains food and water.
+Some examples of this are Philippines, Indonesia, Timor-Leste, the western coast of Australia, the Caribbean, East Africa, and Red Sea.
 Charles Darwin believed that fringing reefs are the first kind of reefs to form around a landmass in a long-term reef growth process.
 The largest fringing coral reef in the world is the Ningaloo Reef, stretching to around 260 km along the coastline of Western Australia.

 Barrier reef

-Sometimes it is hard to tell the difference between fringing reefs and another type of reef called a barrier reef.
-One of the ways that these two types of reefs are distinguished is based on the depth of the lagoon in the back reef.
-Barrier reefs have at least some deep portions; fringing reefs do not.
-Another major difference is that barrier reefs tend to be much farther away from shore than fringing reefs.
+There are few differences between fringing reefs and barrier reefs.
+Distinguishing between these two reef types involves assessing the depth of the lagoon behind the back reef.
+Barrier reefs feature deeper sections within the lagoon, while fringing reefs lack such depths.
+Additionally, a notable contrast lies in their proximity to the shore: barrier reefs are typically located much farther away from the coastline compared to fringing reefs.